dvsa/dvsa-des-automation/README.md

 #### Run a suite
 `npm run wdio:des:ap -- --suite=desfull`

-If wishing to run on `BrowserStack` instead of locally, then use `:bs` instead of `:ap` in the above commands.

 ## Reports
 After running the tests you can run `npm run report` to open up the allure report page